RyanJames1978/Welcome-to-Canada-beta-2point0/RJextra/Wussy Edition - Easy Mode/README Install Instructions.txt

-To install the easy mode please copy the folder "Data" you see next to this text file.
+To install the easy mode please unzip and copy the file "spawning.xml" you see next to this text file.
-Paste it into the main mod folder where you see the original "Data" folder.
+Paste it into the main mod folder/Data/Config/.
 Makes sure you "overwrite all"
 That's it!
 Zombies now returned to vanilla spawning.